nimakarimipour/WALAWiki/Intermediate-Representation-(IR).md

 instructions in each basic block.

 Usually, you will build a callgraph, and then acquire the IR for a particular node via CGNode.getIR().
+(You can also directly build IR for a particular IMethod using the method `AnalysisCache.getIR(IMethod)`.)
-Note that WALA might build different IRs for a single IMethod, depending on the context represented by a CGNode.
+Note that WALA might build different
+IRs for a single IMethod, depending on the context represented by a CGNode.
 For example, each `clone` node represents the `clone` IMethod in a context which defines the receiver type.
 The IR for each `clone` node